irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 | y              | Assessment / Check On Learning| 4            | Summary and Feedback           |

-## SECTION 2: LESSON INTRODUCTION
+## SECTION 2: learning experience INTRODUCTION

 **Concrete Experience / Motivator:**
-NOTE: Tell an interesting anecdote based on your experience, or recall a recent current event pertaining to the lesson unit topic to gain the student's attention and motivate them to learn the lesson material.
-The student should be made aware of the Army's Contemporary Operational Environment factors such as the physical environment, military capabilities, technology, and information.
+NOTE: Tell an interesting anecdote based on your experience, or recall a recent current event pertaining to the learning experience unit topic to gain the participant's attention and motivate them to learn the learning experience material.
+The participant should be made aware of the Army's Contemporary Operational Environment factors such as the physical environment, military capabilities, technology, and information.

 > Example: "In a recent incident, AI-generated content was used to spread misinformation that led to significant operational disruptions.
 Being able to identify and create accurate AI-generated content is crucial for maintaining the integrity of our operations."